louisdevie/vector2/README.md

 Positional arguments, if they're given correctly, will override keyword arguments.

-The x and y will override coords, wich will override angle and len.
+The `x` and `y` will override `coords`, wich will override `angle` and `len`.

+You can add/substact two vectors together, or multiply/divide them by a scalar.

+`vector.length()` -> return the distance from the origin to the extremity of the vector.

+You can compare a vector to another or to a number (the length of the vector(s) will be used).